Shepherd-ITSec/Shepherd-ITSec.github.io/content/posts/htb-pandora.md

 ```
 Therby we fount an `assets` directory containing all java script files of the website.
 But after looking into the scripts we decided that they are not useful and search for something else.
 We also used `sqlmap` to test the response form again, but it responded that there is no available sql injection found.
-Therby we got stuck for quite a wile.
+Thereby we got stuck for quite a wile.

 ### UDP port scan
 After a while we got a hint to look away from the website and start looking at the udp ports.
 Futhermore, we started a `nmap` UDP scan.